ttys3/consul-slack/README.md

 ## Running

-If you're running multiple instances use the `consul lock` because mutual access to the consul KV storage may lead to unexpected behaviour.
+You can safely run multiple consul-slack instances because they use locking strategy based on the consul KV.

 ### Systemd
 ```